mayfield/shellish/README.md

-shellish - Framework for creating shell-ish command line programs.
+shellish - Command-line/shell mashup framework.
 ===========

-This module combines the Python standard library modules argparse and cmd to provided a unified way to make cli programs that can also be interactive when invoked in "shell" mode.
+This module combines the Python standard library modules argparse and cmd to provided a unified way to make cli programs that can also be interactive (when invoked in "shell" mode).

 The main benefit to using this package is streamlined command hierarchy when you want to have rich set of subcommands along with a pretty powerful tab